-Trillium Studios to Bring Uplifting Film "Raise the Roof" about the Reconstruction of a Polish Synagogue to 23rd Portland Jewish Film Festival on June 23, 2015
+Trillium Studios to Bring Uplifting Film "Raise the Roof" about the Reconstruction of a Polish Synagogue to all Laemmle Theatres on May 18th and 19th, 2015

-NORWELL, MA – Tuesday, June 2, 2015—Trillium Studios announced today that it is releasing the Oregon premiere of Raise the Roof at the Northwest Film Center’s PORTLAND JEWISH FILM FESTIVAL on Tuesday, June 23rd at 6:30 at the Portland Art Museum.
-This uplifting film captures the journey of Rick and Laura Brown of Handshouse Studio in Norwell as they reconstruct the elaborate roof and painted ceiling of the Gwoździec synagogue, an 18th century structure that rivals the greatest wooden architecture in history.
+NORWELL, MA – Tuesday, January 23, 2015—Trillium Studios announced today that it is releasing the Los Angeles premiere of Raise the Roof at all the Laemmle Theatres on May 18th at 7:30pm and 19th at 1:00pm as part of their Culture Vulture Mondays.
+This uplifting film captures the journey of Rick and Laura Brown of Handshouse Studio as they reconstruct the elaborate roof and painted ceiling of the Gwoździec synagogue, an 18th century structure that rivals the greatest wooden architecture in history.